l0wigh/lion-git/README.md

 Little Git helper made with [Gum](https://github.com/charmbracelet/gum)

-It can commit and push.
+It can git init, git remote add, git commit, git push.

 Yes, it's a just the gum tutorial, tweaked for me.
 And ?